S-01962

 Plain Language

-Deployers must conduct an annual review — separate from the impact assessment — of each deployed high-risk AI decision system to affirmatively verify it is not causing algorithmic discrimination.
-This ongoing review obligation applies in addition to the impact assessment requirement and may be performed by a contracted third party.
-Deployers meeting the subdivision 7 conditions are exempt.
+Deployers (or their contracted third parties) must conduct at least annual reviews of each deployed high-risk AI decision system to affirmatively verify it is not causing algorithmic discrimination.
+This is a distinct, ongoing operational obligation separate from the initial and periodic impact assessments under § 1552(3).
+The first review must be completed by January 1, 2027.
+Deployers meeting the § 1552(7) delegation conditions are exempt.

 Statutory Text